bekencorp/bk_aidk/docs/bk7258/en/projects/beken_genie/index.rst

         - 1.power on: Long press(>= 3 seconds) the button ``S2`` to power on.
         - 2.power off: When the system is in the powered - on state, long press(>= 3 seconds) the button ``S2`` to power off.

+    LLMs Switch
+        - 1.Fisrt time boot and wakeup, default use Large Language Model
+        - 2.click the button ``S2`` to switch to Image Recognition Large Model
+        - 3.click the button ``S2`` again to switch to Large Language Model
+        - 4.Loop operation between step 2 and step 3

     Network Provisioning
         - 1.Network Provisioning: When the system is in the powered - on state, long press(>= 3 seconds) the button ``S1`` to enter the state of waiting for network configuration.